What is Pelvic Organ Prolapse?

 Kegel exercises

 These are exercises designed to strengthen the pelvic floor muscles.
 They are easy to do and can be done anywhere, on your own time.
-Simply squeeze the muscles you would use to stop the flow of urine, hold for 3 seconds, then release.
+Squeeze the muscles you would use to stop the flow of urine, hold for 3 seconds, then release.
 Perform 20 repetitions of this exercise 3-5 times per day.
+Your doctor may show you how to do pelvic floor exercises or refer you to a physical therapist.

 Overweight or obese women can relieve some of the pressure on their pelvic organs by losing some weight.
-Your doctor can talk to you about some healthy ways to lose weight with diet and exercise.
+Your doctor can talk to you about healthy ways to lose weight, such as diet and exercise.

 Do not smoke